aimusubi/aimusubi/docs/faq.md

 - Keep API logs open when testing
 - Confirm tool calls appear in the chat UI

+## **Why doesn't AiMusubi know what to do immediately?**
+Think of AiMusubi as a teenager; a very jr network engineer.

+- It requires technical and behavior training
+- AiMusubi responds to reinforcement (positive and negative)
+- Scenario based training is beneficial for its learning
+- Do not get frustrated with AiMusubi.
+Be patient with it.
+It learns over time.
 ---

 ## **What devices are supported?**